 The Stainless Steel Mil-Spec is built on a full-size frame and slide.
 The pistol is made from stainless steel, which has a polished finish on the flat surfaces and bead-blasted matte finish on the rounded areas.
 The 5 inch barrel is match grade and made from stainless steel.
 The slide features slanted serrations on the rear only.
-The mainspring housing is the original arched style found on GI issue 1911-A1s, but it includes the Springfield Armory® I.L.S.™ The pistol also has a standard spur hammer and standard grip safety.
+The mainspring housing is the original arched style found on GI issue 1911-A1s.
+The pistol also has a standard spur hammer and standard grip safety.
 The single-sided, non-extended thumb safety and short military combat trigger are true to the original 1911-A1 design.
 The combat 3-Dot sights are fixed, and the ejection port is lowered and flared.
 Each Mil-Spec comes with a beautiful pair of cross-cannon emblazoned cocobolo grips that are held in place with slotted grip screws.

 Proposition 65 requires businesses to provide warnings to California consumers about significant exposures to chemicals that cause cancer, birth defects or other reproductive harm.
 These chemicals can be in the products that Californians purchase, in their homes or workplaces, or that are released into the environment.
 By requiring that this information be provided, Proposition 65 enables Californians to make informed decisions about their exposures to these chemicals.